-The advantages and disadvantages of implementing enterprise resource planning (ERP) software are well documented.
-Nevertheless, the nature of ERP systems is changing as enterprises shift from on-premises to cloud computing and as data from nearly every aspect of life -- from home fitness to grocery shopping to automobile travel -- are collected, stored, analyzed and acted upon.
+The advantages and disadvantages of implementing ERP software are well documented.
+Nevertheless, the nature of ERP systems is changing as enterprises shift from on premises to cloud computing, and as data from nearly every aspect of life -- from home fitness to grocery shopping to car travel -- is collected, stored, analyzed and acted upon.
 Consequently, the human and economic investments required to support these shifts are changing, too.
-So, it's worth examining the pros and cons of ERP.
+So, it's worth reexamining the pros and cons of ERP.

-Reality check: When enterprises consider ERP systems, it forces a reckoning in several ways.
+Reality check.
+When enterprises consider ERP systems, it forces a reckoning in several ways.
 First, they must account for the hardware and software systems that are already in place.
-As many enterprises discover, different business and support units throughout the organization may have circumvented central IT protocol and acquired their own applications and systems.
-Purchases made in such a disorganized fashion by what is known as shadow IT result in inefficiency and lack of interoperability.
+Many of them discover that different business and support units throughout the organization might have circumvented central IT protocol and acquired their own applications and systems.
+Purchases made in such a disorganized fashion, known as shadow IT, result in inefficiency and lack of interoperability.

 Lower IT costs.
-To be clear, these don't come immediately.
-A new ERP system is a major investment and its implementation is always time consuming.
-However, one unified ERP system is less costly than disparate systems for human resources, financial management, and supply chain management.
-Ultimately, you may save on software licenses, training, and support.
-But your mileage may vary.
+To be clear, the savings don't come immediately.
+A new ERP system is a major investment and implementing one is always time-consuming.
+However, one unified ERP system costs less than disparate systems for human resources, financial management and supply chain management.
+Ultimately, you might save on software licenses, training and support.
+But your mileage might vary.

 End-to-end visibility.
 One of the sexiest features of ERP is that it allows high-level decision makers real-time snapshots of business operations.
 This includes an integrated view of areas such as inventory, shipping, supply chain management, manufacturing, sales and financials.
-All this data provides actionable business intelligence.
-If daily inventory levels are showing a pattern, then the supply chain can be adjusted so the right levels of the right products are in the right place and at the right time.
-The availability of this data on a single dashboard can also encourage collaborative efforts and it gives great insight to workflow efficiencies and employee productivity.
+All this data provides actionable business intelligence (BI).
+For example, if daily inventory levels are showing a pattern, then the supply chain can be adjusted so the right levels of the right products are in the right place and at the right time.
+The availability of this data on a single dashboard can also encourage collaboration and give great insight into workflow efficiencies and employee productivity.

 Planning and reporting.
 Improved visibility means that accurate reports, reflecting activity across the enterprise, can be generated quickly.
-Because multiple business units can see the same data, managers are literally on the same page.
-That reduces communication errors caused by duplicated spreadsheets and emails, as well as pointless finger-pointing.
+Because different business units can see the same data, managers are literally on the same page.
+That reduces communication errors caused by duplicate spreadsheets and emails, as well as pointless finger-pointing.
 Reporting tools, particularly those for financial reporting, are typically baked into ERP software.
-Many ERP systems also offer business intelligence applications that let organizations take a deeper dive into their data.
+Many ERP systems also offer BI applications that let organizations take a deeper dive into their data.

-ERP systems, because of their business intelligence and automated reporting capabilities, are also a boon to corporate compliance.
-Many financial ERP systems have specific compliance features built in to address regulations such as the General Data Protection Regulation (GDPR), the Health Insurance Portability and Accountability Act (HIPAA), the Payment Card Industry Data Security Standard (PCI DSS), Sarbanes-Oxley (SOX), and the draft Secure Software Development Framework (SSDF) put forth by the National Institute of Standards and Technology (NIST) in June 2019.
+Because of their BI and automated reporting capabilities, ERP systems are also a boon to corporate compliance.
+Many financial ERP systems have specific compliance features built in to address regulations such as the General Data Protection Regulation (GDPR), the Health Insurance Portability and Accountability Act (HIPAA), the Payment Card Industry Data Security Standard (PCI DSS), Sarbanes-Oxley (SOX), and the draft Secure Software Development Framework (SSDF) put forth by the National Institute of Standards and Technology (NIST).

 Another challenge is that many ERP systems are secured only by username and password.
 Such credentials are often the target of phishing attacks.
 So, to make ERP systems secure, added security, such as multifactor authentication or data masking, must be considered.

 Total cost.
 While ERP systems can result in lower per-capita IT costs, particularly for things like training, the upfront costs are almost always higher.
 The software itself will cost well into the five figures at a minimum.
-The cost of implementation -- when you factor in the cost of ERP consultants for project management and new IT hires -- can be more than three times that of standard, stand-alone applications.
-The cost of maintenance, either offered as automated updates by vendors (for a fee) or performed by in-house staff, is another chunk of change.
-On-premises ERP software vendors may charge annual maintenance fees of 15% to 25%, including security patches.
-Maintenance fees for cloud-based applications are typically included in the subscription fees.
+The cost of implementation -- when you factor in ERP consultants for project management and new IT hires -- can be more than three times that of standard, stand-alone applications.
+The cost of maintenance -- either offered as automated updates by vendors (for a fee) or performed by in-house staff -- is another chunk of change.
+On-premises ERP software vendors might charge annual maintenance fees of 15% to 25%, including security patches.

 Customization.
 This can be costly.
 Most enterprises only consider ERP software in the first place because the applications are modular, allowing users to pick and choose which ones they want, knowing that they can be snapped together.
 However, one size seldom fits all, and some customization is often needed.
-If you host your ERP system on-premises, you have more opportunity to customize it.
-But dedicating the IT manpower to do this can be challenging.
-Those hosting on-premises ERP software sometimes choose to pay for platform-as-a-service (PaaS) to facilitate customization.
+If you host your ERP system on-premises, you have more opportunities to customize it, but dedicating the IT manpower to it can be challenging.
+Organizations that own on-premises ERP software will sometimes use PaaS to facilitate customization.

-Another challenge to data migration for larger enterprises is in deciding what portions of the data should be moved over and when.
-Increasingly, the big, monolithic ERP migration is falling out of favor, and organizations are instead choosing to pick off pieces of ERP to move.
+Another challenge to data migration for larger enterprises is deciding what portions of the data should be moved over and when.
+Increasingly, migrating a big, monolithic ERP all at once is falling out of favor, and organizations are instead picking off pieces to move.

-Implementing cloud-based ERP software is the right course for most large organizations.
+Today, given the strong trend away from on-premises ERP toward cloud, implementing cloud ERP is the right course for most large organizations.
 Special consideration must be given, however, to the inherent challenges of data migration, data security and total cost of ownership, including maintenance.